- Francis House

 To see our most recent PowerPoint presentation "Community Organizing: You're Never Too Young" on Google Drive, given in Washington, D.C. this past summer, click here.

-The Student Leaders' Von Nieda Park Task Force consists of 6th, 7th and 8th grade students from St. Anthony of Padua School in Camden, New Jersey.
+The Student Leaders' Von Nieda Park Task Force consists of 6th, 7th and 8th grade students from St. Anthony of Padua School in Camden, New Jersey, as well as students from St. Cecilia and LEAP Academy.
 They use principles of community organizing to help make our local park, Von Nieda Park, a safer and more enjoyable place for all to enjoy.
 The students meet weekly to prepare for meetings with Camden County and City parks officials, government officials, and other interested community members that take place once a month.

 For more information about our Task Force, call Fr.
 Jud at 856-963-5884 or e-mail us at SLVNPTF ( @gmail.com )